-ParentLink is a fast and reliable communications method, provided accurate contact information for each student has been entered into the system.
-Each campus must ensure that all parents have been provided the opportunity to choose the methods of communication they prefer: telephone voice, email, text message or all three.
-This information will be entered into the system and can be updated at any time by the user through the "Preferences" settings in the mobile app.
+Finalsite is a reliable and efficient method of communication, but it relies on accurate contact information for each student.
+It is crucial for every campus to ensure that parents have the opportunity to choose their preferred communication methods, whether it's receiving phone calls, emails, text messages, or a combination of all three.
+Users can update their communication preferences at any time through the "Preferences" settings in the mobile app.

-Campus personnel are responsible for monitoring and updating this contact information as needed, utilizing the "Reports" and "Message Tracking" tools.
-Campus leadership will also ensure that staff, students, and families are familiar with how to download the free Fort Worth ISD mobile app.
+Campus personnel are responsible for monitoring and updating this contact information as necessary.
+They can utilize the "Reports" and "Message Tracking" tools to stay on top of any changes.
+Additionally, campus leadership will ensure that staff, students, and families are familiar with the process of downloading the free Fort Worth ISD mobile app.